temporalio/samples-typescript/query-subscriptions/README.md

 ### Running this sample

 1. Make sure Temporal Server is running locally (see the [quick install guide](https://docs.temporal.io/docs/server/quick-install/)).
+1. Make sure you have [installed Redis and started Redis locally on the default port 6379](https://redis.io/topics/quickstart)
 1. `npm install` to install dependencies.
 1. `npm run start.watch` to start the Worker.
 1. In another shell, `npm run subscribe` to run the Workflow.